Generic Name: Fosphenytoin sodium

-Following administration of single IV Fosphenytoin doses of 400 to 1200 mg PE, mean maximum total phenytoin concentrations increase in proportion to dose, but do not change appreciably with changes in infusion rate.
+Following administration of single IV Fosphenytoin sodium injection doses of 400 to 1200 mg PE, mean maximum total phenytoin concentrations increase in proportion to dose, but do not change appreciably with changes in infusion rate.
 In contrast, mean maximum unbound phenytoin concentrations increase with both dose and rate.

-Metabolism and Elimination: Phenytoin derived from administration of Fosphenytoin is extensively metabolized in the liver and excreted in urine primarily as 5-(p-hydroxyphenyl)-5-phenylhydantoin and its glucuronide; little unchanged phenytoin (1% to 5% of the Fosphenytoin dose) is recovered in urine.
+Metabolism and Elimination: Phenytoin derived from administration of Fosphenytoin sodium injection is extensively metabolized in the liver and excreted in urine primarily as 5-(p-hydroxyphenyl)-5-phenylhydantoin and its glucuronide; little unchanged phenytoin (1% - 5% of the Fosphenytoin sodium injection dose) is recovered in urine.
 Phenytoin is metabolized by the cytochrome P450 enzymes CYP2C9 and CYP2C19.
-Phenytoin hepatic metabolism is saturable, and following administration of single IV Fosphenytoin doses of 400 to 1200 mg PE, total and unbound phenytoin AUC values increase disproportionately with dose.
-Mean total phenytoin half-life values (12 to 28.9 hr) following Fosphenytoin injection administration at these doses are similar to those after equal doses of parenteral phenytoin sodium and tend to be greater at higher plasma phenytoin concentrations.
+Phenytoin hepatic metabolism is saturable, and following administration of single IV Fosphenytoin sodium injection doses of 400 to 1200 mg PE, total and unbound phenytoin AUC values increase disproportionately with dose.
+Mean total phenytoin half-life values (12.0 to 28.9 hr) following Fosphenytoin sodium injection administration at these doses are similar to those after equal doses of parenteral Dilantin and tend to be greater at higher plasma phenytoin concentrations.